eduardoyanoliveira/Scrum/culture/scrum_pilars.md

 * ## Inspection

-The current work (scrum artifact) is always being inspected to review progress and what has been changed.
+The current work is always being inspected to review progress and what has been changed.

 * ## Adaptation